luckiezhou/DynamicTriad/README.md

-# DynamicTriad [Under Construction]
+# DynamicTriad
-This project implements the DynamicTriad algorithm proposed in \[1\], which is a node embedding algorithm for undirected dynamic graphs.
+This project implements the DynamicTriad algorithm proposed in [1], which is a node embedding algorithm for undirected dynamic graphs.

 ## Quick Links